Cray-HPE/docs-csm/operations/network/management_network/aruba/locator_led.md

 locator        off           ok
 ```

-Expected Results
+## Expected Results

-* Step 1: The Locator LED should be in the off state
+1. The Locator LED should be in the off state
-* Step 2: The Locator LED is now flashing
+2. The Locator LED is now flashing
-* Step 3: The show command shows the LED is in the flashing state
+3. The `show` command shows the LED is in the flashing state
-* Step 4: The Locator LED is lit a solid color and it does not flash
+4. The Locator LED is lit a solid color and it does not flash
-* Step 5: The show command shows the LED is in the on state
+5. The `show` command shows the LED is in the on state
-* Step 6: The LED is no longer lit
+6. The LED is no longer lit
-* Step 7: The show command shows the LED is in the off state
+7. The `show` command shows the LED is in the off state

 [Back to Index](../index.md)